cjneely10/BioMetaDB/README.md

                         Write fastx records from SUMMARIZE to outfile -x WRITE_TSV, --write_tsv WRITE_TSV
-                        Write table record metadata from SUMMARIZE to outfile -p PATH, --path PATH  New path for moving project in MOVE command</code></pre>
+                        Write table record metadata from SUMMARIZE to outfile -p PATH, --path PATH  New path for moving project in MOVE command -r, --truncate        Return only ID of annotation and not the complete description, excluding Prokka, default False</code></pre>

 The typical workflow for initializing **BioMetaDB** is straightforward.
 Many options exist for updating, adding to, and removing from the existing project structure.
 You may also choose to assign an alternate name to a table within a